simenkid/lwm2m-id/README.md

 ### .getRid([oid,] rid)
 > Returns an item of the Resource identifier.
 >
 > There are two kinds of Resource id, the **Resource id specific to an Object** and the **unique Resource id**.
 In the former case, the meaning of a Resource is specific to an Object that holds it.
 An **unique Resource id** indicates that the Resouce id is a reusable one and its id number is always constant and unique across Objects.
+In addition, an Object can use both of these two kinds of Resource id to define its characteristic.
 >
 > To query a **Resource id specific to an Object**, both `oid` and `rid` should be given.
 > To query an **unique Resource id**, only the single argument `rid` is needed.

 **Arguments**